Skip to main content

 • NCFE CACHE Technical Level 3 Extended Diploma / Level 3 Extended Diploma: Grade B.

-• Access to Higher Education Diploma with 45 Level 3 credits, 30 of which must be passed at Distinction and must include Distinctions in at least 21 credits in Biological Science.
+• Access to Higher Education Diploma with 45 Level 3 credits at Merit or above, 30 of which must be passed at Distinction and must include Distinctions in at least 21 credits in Biological Science.

 • 128 UCAS tariff points from International Baccalaureate qualifications including a Biological Science at Higher Level at Grade 6.